SUDDEN DESU

 Hidden Dev Credits

-P1 Up Down Right Right B1 B1 B2 B1
+P1 UP DOWN RIGHT RIGHT B1 B1 B2 B1

 Debug Tools

-Now, if you don't want to bother with input codes and DIP switches, we can access both of these pieces of code with MAME cheats.
-This will also allow you to access the dev tools in the Japanese version, which cannot normally be done since the Data East logo is never referenced.
+Now, if you don’t want to bother with input codes and DIP switches, we can access both of these pieces of code with MAME cheats.
+This will also allow you to access the dev tools in the Japanese version, which cannot normally be done since the Data East logo is never displayed.
 You cannot, however, access the hidden dev credits in the Japanese version with this code since it is unreferenced in that version as well.
-(We could write a cheat to re-link it, but it's kind of pointless since it doesn't have any use and can be viewed easily in the European version...)
+(We could write a cheat to re-link it, but it’s kind of pointless since it doesn’t have any use and can be viewed easily in the European version…)

 Here’s the MAME cheat shortcuts: